Certseeds/CS302_OS/report_06_lab09/README.md

   1. More explanation about code:
     1. My idea: Keep a list of free-block, which stores memory blocks we can use.
 And also keep a list of allocated-block, which stores memory blocks we have allocated.
 When we allocated a memory block to a process, we also need to store the pid of this process.
 So when we want to kill process, we can find the correct block.
   2. Two import functions you need to complete:
-    1. <font color="#dd0000">int allocate_mem(allocated_block *ab)</font> which give a block memory space
+    1. `int allocate_mem(allocated_block *ab)` which give a block memory space
-    2. <font color="#dd0000">int free_mem(allocated_block *ab)</font> which release the memory space for this block
+    2. `int free_mem(allocated_block *ab)` which release the memory space for this block

     For allocate, you should use your own algorithm to allocate memory space.
-That means you need to do something on the <font color="#dd0000">free-block list</font>.
+That means you need to do something on the `free-block list`.

-    For free, when we free the memory space, we need to <font color="#dd0000">add the block to the freeblock list</font>.
+    For free, when we free the memory space, we need to `add the block to the freeblock list`.
 At this time, you also need to change the list by your own algorithm.
   3. Some other things:
-    1. <font color="#dd0000">typedef pair<int, string> My_algo</font>; This line define my own type called My_algo.
+    1. `typedef pair<int, string> My_algo`; This line define my own type called My_algo.
 You can declare a variable of this type.
 The first component is an integer, the second component is a string.
 That means:
         My_algo algo;
         algo = make_pair(0, “FirstFit”);
         printf(“%d %s\n”, algo.first, algo.second);